SolonEDU/solon-admin/README.md

 # solon-admin
-🔑 🏫 🖥️ A web application for administrators to manage their school's Solon database
+🔑 🏫 🖥️ A web application made with React for administrators to manage their school's Solon database